Customer Satisfaction Score

 Want to know how exactly your customers feel?

-Do you want to simplify their complex opinions?
+Do you want to simplify their complex feedback?

 They are best used to understand how your customers feel about you, your service, or your product.
-Or when you want to dig more to know customers’ reactions to a particular event such as after a webinar, on the product performance, on a new product features launch, after a customer onboarding, or post customer support.
-And when you want to evaluate their answers to get a holistic view of their opinions.
+Or when you want to dig more to understand customers’ reactions to a particular event such as after a webinar, on a new product features launch, after a customer onboarding, or post customer support.

 Let’s understand this with an example.